christian-ios/MarvelCharacters/Readme.md

 ## Architecture

-The app follows Clean Architecture principles for better separation of concerns and testability:
+The app follows Clean Architecture principles and utilizes the MVVM (Model-View-ViewModel) architecture for better separation of concerns and testability:

 - **Presentation Layer:** SwiftUI views and view models.
 - **Domain Layer:** Business logic and use cases.